Valentine’s Day and White DaySociety Culture

 White Day: Gentlemen, Take the Lead

-This seems like a one-way deal, in which men are bombarded with chocolate for nothing in return.
-But there is a twist.
-Exactly one calendar month after Valentine’s Day, on March 14, comes White Day, when men are expected to reciprocate.
+Exactly one calendar month after Valentine’s Day, on March 14, comes White Day, when men have been expected to reciprocate.

-This custom also started with an industry-led campaign, with confectionery firms under the umbrella of the National Confectionery Industry Association promoting the idea that men should repay in kind every Valentine’s gift received, with candy the recommended option.
-And while the guidelines for this recompense are not set in stone, to show that the men have not come out of this exchange on top, one rule of thumb suggests that White Day gifts should amount to 2–3 times the quantity of chocolate received.
+This custom also started with an industry-led campaign in 1980, with confectionery firms under the umbrella of the National Confectionery Industry Association promoting the idea that men should repay in kind every Valentine’s gift received, with candy the recommended option.
+One rule of thumb suggests that White Day gifts should amount to twice the quantity of chocolate received.

 Bon Bon Bonanza

 All in all, this adds up to a yearly bonanza for chocolatiers and confectioners.
-A fiscal 2014 survey by the Chocolate and Cocoa Association of Japan pegged the annual retail value for chocolate (excluding imports) at almost ¥500 billion, with February spending accounting for nearly a quarter of that value.
-Total annual Valentine’s-related turnover is estimated to exceed ¥70 billion.
+A fiscal 2019 survey by the Chocolate and Cocoa Association of Japan pegged the annual retail value for chocolate (excluding imports) at ¥537 billion.
+Total annual Valentine’s-related turnover is estimated to exceed ¥120 billion.

 Chocolate is a welcome treat, whether the sentiment behind the gift is true love, friendship, or merely obligation.
 Although Valentine’s Day is changing in Japan, colorful boxes of treats from around the world still reliably fill the stores each February.